SandiRizqi/OBJECT-DETECTION-YOLO-ALGORITHM-FOR-AERIAL-IMAGERY_FROM-SCRATCH/README.md

 MAKE SAMPLES :
 - Just run make_chip_samples.py to your imagery data to make sample that you can annotate
 - to make and annotate you samples you need to install Labelimg
-- Annotate you sample and save in VOC format
+- Annotate your sample and save in VOC format